 “White Rabbit” - Jefferson Airplane

 Intro: Jefferson Airplane is a band inextricably linked with the 1960s.
 The group helped to define psychedelia as a musical style and formed the basis of the late 60s San Francisco sound.
 Forming in San Francisco in 1965, the group experienced a major boon when Grace Slick joined in 1966.
 Slick had already written "White Rabbit" and co-written the band's other Top Ten hit, "Somebody to Love" before joining the band and both became massive hits, appearing on Jefferson Airplane's 1967 album Surrealistic Pillow.
 "White Rabbit" reached #8 on the Billboard Hot 100 and has been cited as a major influence on rock music, appearing on the Rock and Roll Hall of Fame's list of Top 500 Songs that Shaped Rock and Roll.
+The band was inducted into the Rock & Roll Hall of Fame in 1996 and awarded a Grammy Lifetime Achievement Award in 2016.

 Considerations for Teaching: While the song makes no overt reference to illegal drugs, but rather direct reference to Lewis Carroll's children's books about young Alice, Grace Slick wrote it with reference to drug culture in mind.
 The psychedelic musical movement was almost entirely populated by musicians who were also heavy drug users, which often comes up in discussion when talking about this musical era.
 The song is often used in film and popular culture to portray a world turned upside down, sometimes violently, as seen in the film The Game.
 Despite these precautions, the song is an excellent example to use when introducing modes in advanced theory classes.